coreinfrastructure/best-practices-badge/doc/security.md

 This is evidence that the BadgeApp application is applying practices expected in a well-run FLOSS project.

+## Residual risks

+It is not possible to eliminate all risks.
+Here are a few of the more-prominent residual risks, and why we believe they are acceptable:

+*   *External service dependencies.*
+    We depend on several external services, and if they are subverted (externally or by an insider) then our service might be subverted as well.
+    The most obvious services we depend on are GitHub, Heroku, and Amazon Web Services.
+    We use GitHub to maintain the code, and we depend on GitHub to authenticate GitHub users.
+The website itself runs on Heroku, and Heroku in turn depends on Amazon Web Services.
+    However, these services have generally good reputations, are professionally-managed, and have a history of careful monitoring and rapid response to any issue.
+It's not obvious that we would do better if we did it ourselves.
+*   *Third party components.*
+    As discussed earlier, like all real systems we depend on a large number of third party components we did not develop.
+These components could have a unintentional or even intentional vulnerabilities.
+    However, recreating them would cost far more time, and since we can make mistakes too it's unlikely that the result would be better.
+Instead, as discussed above, we apply a variety of techniques to manage our risks.
+*   *DDoS.*
+    We use a variety of techniques, as discussed above, to redue the impact of DDoS attacks.
+However,
+    DDoS attacks are fundamentally resource-on-resource attacks, so at some point we simply cannot counter them short of pouring many resources into countering them.
+    The same is true for almost any other website.

 ## Your help is welcome!

 Security is hard; we welcome your help.